Aisha-Dhakre70/customer-churn-analysis-system/README.md

 - Handles categorical features using encoding techniques
 - Outputs probability score used for risk classification

+The model is optimized for identifying high-risk customers to support proactive retention strategies.

 ### Output:
 - Churn Probability
 - Risk Category (High / Medium / Low)